No matter how one tells a story, the sequence of events and how it’s communicated requires planning.

 Instead of thinking of storyboards as a preview of what your final product is going to be, treat them as a way to organize your ideas.

-At this stage in the development process, making something of cine quality should be the last thing on your mind.
+At this stage in the development process, making something of a certain quality should be the last thing on your mind.

 Making storyboards is the time to turn the swirling brainstorm into an organized template or timeline, to make sense of your idea and provide the foundation that you will build upon as you move forward.